madalinpopa/books/README.md

 # Books/Courses Exercises and Notes

-For each book and course I will open an issue with its title to track the start and the end time when I completed.
+For each book and course I will open an issue with the book or course title to track the start and the end time it is completed.
 My purpose with this repository is to track my notes and exercises.

 ## Books completed so far

 1. Book1: Robust Python by Patrick Viafore
 2. Book2: Expert Python Programming by Michal Jaworski and Tarek Ziade
 3. Book3: Effective Python: 90 Specific Ways to Write Better Python, 2nd Edition